Troubleshooting

 • SEC TCP syslog server: Will show "Running" if the TCP syslog server is ready to send TCP events.

-• SEC Connector status: Will show Active if the SEC is running and onboarded to CDO.
+• SEC Connector status: Will show Active if the SEC is running and onboarded to Security Cloud Control.

 • SEC Send sample event: If at the end of the health check, all the status checks are "green," the tool sends a sample event.
 (If any of the processes are "Down," the tool skips sending the test event.)
 The sample event shows up in the Event Log as a policy named "sec-health-check."